MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

 [A] We have observed the issue pointed out by the reviewer.
-In the revised paper, we will discuss this problem with the observed data, and discuss a future work.
+In the revised paper, we will discuss this problem with the observed data and discuss a future work.
 Designing a better score function, considering class imbalance, can be an interesting future work.